DRAWINGS, SHOWROOM, SAMPLES, TECHNICAL DETAILS, PHOTOS

 I hired an engineer, now what?
 How do I get an impact rated door?

-Once the deposit is placed and your order is processing, we require a $1000 non-refundable fee for engineer drawings.
+Once the deposit is placed and your order is processing, we require a $1000 non-refundable fee for detailed technical drawings for your engineer.
 These technical drawings are needed by your engineer in order to apply for a one-time approval permit with your local building department.

 Do changes to the engineer drawings cost more?